WATCH EXCITING REPLAY: SpaceX Makes History With Launch of Falcon Heavy Rocket

 ABOVE VIDEO: SpaceX Makes History With Launch of Falcon Heavy Rocket.

 BREVARD COUNTY • CAPE CANAVERAL, FLORIDA – The SpaceX Falcon Heavy lifted off from Florida’s Space Coast at Kennedy Space Center on a Tuesday afternoon – and made history by becoming the most powerful operational rocket in the world by a factor of two.

 Falcon Heavy also made history by landing side boosters shortly after liftoff.
 The side boosters both landed on SpaceX’s Landing Zones 1 and 2.
-The wait for confirmation on the center stage is on-going which was supposed to land on a drone ship in the Atlantic ocean, but failed to do so and crashed into the Atlantic next to the drone ship.
+The center stage was suppose to land on a drone ship in the Atlantic ocean, but failed to do so and crashed into the Atlantic next to the drone ship.

 Launch window opened at 1:30 p.m.
 ET.
 However, due to upper level winds, the launch lifted off at 3:45 p.m.
 ET.
 Coverage of the launch was seen on Space Coast Daily TV.